 Let’s start by plotting Ninja’s growth:

 Pretty explosive growth.
 Anytime you see a hockey stick growth like this, it means someone is doing something right.
-But it doesn’t tell us where it comes from.
+But his Twitch growth chart doesn’t tell us where it comes from.

 First let’s see if there’s any truth to the theory that these viewers came from The Doc.